locationtech/rasterframes/docs/README.md

     sbt:RasterFrames> pyrasterframes/doc
     ```
     There's a command alias for this last step: `pyDocs`.
-4. To evaluate a single `.pymd` file, you pass the `-f` option and the  filename relative to the `python` direoctry:
+4. To evaluate a single `.pymd` file, you pass the `-f` option and the filename relative to the `python` directory:
     ```
     sbt:RasterFrames> pyrasterframes/pySetup pweave -f docs/getting-started.pymd
     [info] Synchronizing 44 files to '<src-root>/pyrasterframes/target/python'